Yamazumi

 Key Points

-- Bars above takt time identify bottlenecks; bars far below indicate unused capacity
+- Bars above takt time are bottlenecks to attack first; bars far below are the capacity you redistribute into.

 Common Misconceptions